YanaaD/YanaaD/README.md

 - ❤️ I’m interested in computer hardware, high level programming, cooking and video games (mainly late 1990s to early 2010s.)
 - 🌱 I’m currently learning Python, Bash, Linux/Unix and Docker.
 - 🤝 I’m looking to collaborate on anything related to AI/ML and Data science :)
-- 🕊️ How to reach me: You may shoot me a dm over any of my listed socials !
+- 🕊️ How to reach me: You may shoot me an email or dm me over any of my listed socials !

 <!---
 YanaaD/YanaaD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.